xelphene/infosecdocs/android_allow_user_cert/index.md

 apktool d app.apk
 ```

-This will unpack the APK file into the `app` subdirectory, where you'll find
+This will unpack the APK file into the `app` subdirectory where you'll find
-the code and various resources for the app.
+decompiled code and various resources for the app.

 ## Modify the App

 Next, we'll modify AndroidManifest.xml to load a custom XML configuration
 snippet that will enable trust for user CAs in the app.
-Add an attribute
+Add a
-`android:networkSecurityConfig="@xml/network_security_config"` to the
+`android:networkSecurityConfig="@xml/network_security_config"` attribute to
-`<application>` tag.
+the `<application>` tag.
 Here's an example abbreviated AndroidManifest.xml:

 ```
 <?xml version="1.0" encoding="utf-8" standalone="no"?><manifest ...>